How to Save Money While Paying Off Debt

-But if you are trying to pay down credit card debt and student loans, there are ways to pad your savings accounts and get rid of your debt obligations if you follow a few key strategies.
+Whether you are trying to pay off debt related to credit cards, personal or student loans, there are ways to pad your savings accounts and pay your debt obligations if you are able to follow a few key strategies.

 Boost Your 401(k) Contributions